a-ads/blog/content/blog/new-features-for-advertisers-start-pause-clone-and-rename.md

 author: Olga Ostrovskaya
 thumbnail: ../../static/assets/undraw_decide_3iwxобложка.png
 big_picture: ../../static/assets/undraw_decide_3iwxквадрат.png
-meta_title: "New features for advertisers: Start / Pause / Clone and Rename! | A-ADS Blog"
+meta_title: "New features for advertisers: Start / Pause / Clone and Rename! | AADS Blog"
 meta_description: Exciting news for our advertisers!
 We have added new features to make managing your campaigns easier.
 You can now rename your campaigns and clone them with the click of a button.
 Starting and pausing campaigns is also